Innovation in Payment Systems

 Tips and donations

-Bitcoin has been a particularly efficient solution for tips and donations in several cases.
+Bitcoin has been a particularly efficient solution for tips and donations.
 Sending a payment only requires one click and receiving donations can be as simple as displaying a QR code.
 Donations can be visible for the public, giving increased transparency for non-profit organizations.
 In cases of emergencies such as natural disasters, Bitcoin donations could contribute to a faster international response.

 Bitcoin can be used to run Kickstarter-like crowdfunding campaigns, in which individuals pledge money to a project that is taken from them only if enough pledges are received to meet the target.
 Such assurance contracts are processed by the Bitcoin protocol, which prevents a transaction from taking place until all conditions have been met.
-Learn more about the technology behind crowdfunding and try Lighthouse.
+Learn more about the technology behind crowdfunding.

 Multiple signatures allow a transaction to be accepted by the network only if a certain number of a defined group of persons agree to sign the transaction.
 This could be used by a board of directors to prevent any member to spend parts of their treasury without other members' consent.
 This can also be used by banks to prevent theft by blocking payments above a threshold if the user does not provide additional credentials.